 Bitcoin ATMs Don't Make the Best Choice Either

 Like gift cards, bitcoin ATMs (sometimes called BATMS or cryptocurrency ATMS) can be a method to obtain some bitcoin or other cryptocurrencies, but for gifts, they have one significant problem, you still need a wallet to receive them typically.
 The fees for using bitcoin ATMs are also generally significantly higher than most other alternative ways to buy bitcoin.
+Even if you just want to get a smaller amount into a software wallet on your phone there are better ways to gets funds into your crypto wallet than a BATM.

 One of the Best Bitcoin Gifts is a Hardware Wallet